February 14, 2021 in Tutorial2 minutes

 man sleep

-Info page of sleep command can be opened using the command below.
+command can be opened using the command below.

 info sleep

-To open help page from sleep command we can run command below.
+To open help page from sleep

 sleep --help

-You can find sleep command source code from the folowing repositories:
+command source code from the folowing repositories:

 You can read tutorials of related Linux commands below:

-In this tutorial we learn how to use sleep in Linux with practical examples.
+in Linux with practical examples.
 Visit our Linux Commands guide to learn more about using command line interface in Linux.